Headaches on the Top of Your Head: Causes, Symptoms, and Treatments

 Dehydration

 When you are dehydrated, your brain temporarily contracts due to fluid loss, causing the brain to pull away from the skull, leading to pain.
 Drinking adequate water throughout the day helps maintain hydration levels, preventing these headaches.
-Eating fruits and vegetables that are good in fluids can also help reduce dehydration.
+Eating fruits and vegetables that are high in fluids can also help reduce dehydration.

 Sleep Deprivation

 Sleep deprivation can lead to head pain on the top of your head due to disrupted brain function and increased muscle tension.
 Lack of sleep affects the production of neurotransmitters, leading to heightened pain sensitivity.
-Establishing a regular sleep schedule, creating a comfortable sleep environment, and practicing good sleep hygiene can help prevent these headaches.
+Establishing a regular sleep schedule, creating a comfortable sleep environment, and practising good sleep hygiene can help prevent these headaches.

 Eye Strain